martin-stone/hsv-alpha-color-picker-android/README.md

 ### XML View Attributes

-The custom attributes above should be prefixed with the namespace used for *res-auto*, just like the preference attributes.
+The custom attributes below should be prefixed with the namespace used for *res-auto*, just like the preference attributes.
 See the [view demo source](demo_app/src/main/res/layout/view_demo.xml) for an example.